hgergo19/service-manager/README.md

 # service-manager
-A web application for managing works and clients.
+A web application for managing jobs and clients.